Products

 The most detailed imagery in the world loses its value the moment the conditions it captured no longer exist.
 And conditions change faster than teams realize.

-A building that appeared on a capture last year may have been replaced, expanded, or demolished.
-A roof that looked sound 18 months ago may have deteriorated significantly — or been replaced entirely.
-A site that appeared clear might now have structures on it that affect every assessment built on the original data.
-After a hurricane, wildfire, or flood, conditions change so rapidly that imagery captured before the event or weeks after it tells a completely different story than imagery captured days after clearing.
+The built environment is always evovling.
+A building that appeared in last year’s capture may have been expanded or demolished.
+A roof that looked sound 18 months ago may have deteriorated significantly.
+A site that appeared clear might now have structures that affect every assessment built on the original data.
+After a major weather event, conditions change so rapidly that imagery captured before or weeks after tells a completely different story than imagery captured days after clearing.

-These are not edge cases.
-They are the predictable, routine ways that the built environment changes — and every one of them affects insurance pricing, claims assessment, compliance determinations, property valuation, and risk management in ways that only current imagery reliably captures.
+Every one of those changes affects insurance pricing, claims assessment, compliance determinations, and risk management in ways that only current imagery reliably captures.

 This is why combining high resolution with frequent updates is where the real advantage of aerial imagery lives.
 You are not just seeing the area.
 You can track what changed, prioritize work, reduce site visits, and document conditions with the confidence that what you are looking at is accurate.